Ion X-Ray tubes

 Hot filament Coolidge X-Ray Tubes

 With a bulb diameter of only 4,5cm dates from early 1900.
-It was probably part of an experiment box sold by Bing or Meiser&Mertig
+It was probably part of a German experiment box sold by Bing or Meiser&Mertig

 Advert from the Bing 1912 toy catalogue.